 A washout period when switching from an ACEI to an ARNI is required to reduce the risk for angioedema; ACEI and ARNI combination therapy is contraindicated owing to this risk.
 Other contraindications that have been linked to ARNI include medication allergy, hyperkalemia, hypotension, and pregnancy; combination therapy with aliskiren is not recommended.

 An ARNI may also be used in combination with an SGLT2 inhibitor; however, as these medications both have diuretic effects, dosages of concomitantly prescribed diuretics may need to be adjusted.

 Learn more about the role of ARNIs in the treatment of HFrEF.

 Medscape © 2023 WebMD, LLC

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

-Cite this: Alanna Morris.
-Fast Five Quiz: Heart Failure With Reduced Ejection Fraction (HFrEF) Treatment Optimization - Medscape - Sep 09, 2021.
+Cite this: Alanna Morris, Michael Weber, Jeffrey J. Hsu.
+Fast Five Quiz: Heart Failure With Reduced Ejection Fraction (HFrEF) Treatment Optimization - Medscape - Nov 16, 2023.